Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Threat Model and Limitations

 \subsection{Comparison with Prior Work}

 Our threat model is deliberately aligned with the practical insertions evaluated in the original study~\cite{DBLP:conf/sp/PuschnerMBKMP23}, but we consider a slightly more refined adversary.
 Rather than replacing filler cells or arbitrary same-size cells, we focus on \textit{targeted substitutions of visually similar but functionally distinct standard cells} by knowledgeable adversaries. \autoref{fig:oldvsnew} shows the difference in sophistication.
+The two cells depicted in~\autoref{fig:oldvsnew_a} may look similar at first glance, closer inspection reveals rather different patterns, most notably a different number of bright vias in each darker region.
+The two cells compared in~\autoref{fig:oldvsnew_b} cannot be distinguished by the same criterion.
 This refinement raises the bar for detection and more directly probes whether indistinguishability at the cell level can be exploited for stealthy Trojan insertion.